susuhahnml/asp-game-strategies/docs/shankar_todos.md

     get Susana\'s opinion which might require editing of full~time~.lp encodings

+2.  **TODO** update diff views after commits; best with auto-created views

-2.  **TODO** add pydocstrings to all tree bits
+3.  **TODO** add pydocstrings to all tree bits

-3.  check if possible to use reverse level iterator without list conversion
+4.  check if possible to use reverse level iterator without list conversion

-### Presentation

-1.  **TODO** make nicer visualizations with more symmetric faces

-2.  **TODO** add bold for terminal and root scores

-3.  save graphs as images, dotfiles and pickles to binary which can be used later

 ### Optimizations

-1.  **TODO** optimize mini-max algorithm with fewer tree visits where possible
+1.  **TODO** optimize mini-max algorithm with fewer tree visits where possible, might need to look into exact source code within step/state

-2.  **TODO** add further symmetries to reduce search space;
-    extra overhead to search for level-symmetries -\> can add symmetry searches directly into asp

-3.  add parallelization to all scripts, linear time reduction
+2.  add parallelization to all scripts, linear time reduction

-4.  time gained in linear symmetry searched, time saved in greater than linear reduced number of leaves due to branching factor

-### Monte-carlo tree search

-1.  investigate theory and implement in code to approximate minimax tree

-2.  show that minimax and monte-carlo trees converge in practice
+### Extra: game encodings

+1.  possible to terminate nim even one step earlier with next has

+2.  add asp encodings for tic-tac-toe, add ability to read more diverse encodings

 ### Long-term goals